thomasschuerger/rationalj/README.md

 # RationalJ

 RationalJ is a light-weight Java library for rational numbers.
-The library manages rationals using arbitrary integer precision for enumerators and denominators.
+The library manages rationals using arbitrary integer precision for numerators and denominators.
 RationalJ internally uses `BigInteger`, therefore the maximum magnitude for numerators and denominators is 2^2147483647-1.

 Rational numbers are implemented by the class `Rational`.
 Like for `Integer`, `BigInteger` and `BigDecimal`, instances of `Rational` are immutable.
 Operations on `Rational`s do not modify the `Rational`s but return `Rational`s or other types as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
 It does not implement any of the bitwise operations that `BigInteger` offers.